What Your Food Cravings Are Trying to Tell You

 • feeling better for a short time… and then low again

+Emotional eating is not about lack of discipline.
+It is the body trying to regulate stress, using the fastest tool it has: food.
 The challenge is that this relief is temporary.
 The underlying stress remains, and the cycle can repeat.
 Breaking this pattern does not require extreme control.
 It starts with awareness.

 Simple actions can help interrupt the cycle: